 Entries tagged as Apple TV 4th Gen

-tvOS 10 USB-C cable tester USB HomeKit Elgato Eve IoT sensor light fixture lights Philips Hue Incipio Koogeek Leviton power plug power switch smart plug electricity repair weather battery CR2450 switch IKEA smart button store Dawon DNS SK Telecom smart meter Witty 11st adapter socket wire App Store iPhone X PSAurora Celine Chung Hayun Chung refrigerator Samsung screen degree air purifier Bitgaram City Naju park car charger fluorescent light iPhone 6S Plus LED LG Prada 3.0 Seojun Electric TopLux Sigma LED ballast Christmas tree decoration balls engine oil candle flower wedding fire house observatory KPX present construction road emergency news summer television winter EMS K-EMS New EMS Wesley Woo-Duk Hwang-Chung Bluetooth air conditioner FLIR One lightning playground Sejong slide rain Soulik typhoon beverage London travel Vodafone cellphone JooN 2 watch Europe Japan Korea O2E Smart Multi-Charger UK USA KTX Mugunghwa Seoul SRT train MacBook Air BuyBeam BL-628 lamp KEPCO solar panel A1533 fingerprint iPhone 5S Touch ID M7 pedometer accelerometer compass gyroscope A1524 barometer iOS 8 iPhone 6 Plus M8 Bolt EV building camera convenience store electric infrared thermal imaging 3D printing corn dog hot-bed hot-end Apple Watch Oband T2 water resistance A1522 Nintendo Wii running swimming Wii Fit Plus barcode remote control iOS iOS 9 watchOS 2 performance belt case GPS Micro-USB pen Yunmai Smart Scale app iOS 10 watchOS 3 box iPhone 7 Plus Series 2 band Apple Store butadon Fukuoka museum restaurant iOS 14 iMac iOS 12 iPad Pro 9.7 iPhone 7 iPhone SE iPhone 11 Pro apple iOS 13 memory MicroSD storage astronomy eclipse Nikon CoolPix P1000 Singapore star Sun constellation Scorpius LTE iOS 15 case
+tvOS 10 USB-C cable tester USB HomeKit Elgato Eve IoT sensor light fixture lights Philips Hue Incipio Koogeek Leviton power plug power switch smart plug electricity repair weather battery CR2450 switch IKEA smart button store Dawon DNS SK Telecom smart meter Witty 11st adapter socket wire App Store iPhone X PSAurora Celine Chung Hayun Chung refrigerator Samsung screen degree air purifier Bitgaram City Naju park car charger fluorescent light iPhone 6S Plus LED LG Prada 3.0 Seojun Electric TopLux Sigma LED ballast Christmas tree decoration balls engine oil candle flower wedding fire house observatory KPX present construction road sanitizer ultraviolet department store Seoul emergency news summer television winter EMS K-EMS New EMS Wesley Woo-Duk Hwang-Chung Bluetooth air conditioner FLIR One lightning playground Sejong slide rain Soulik typhoon beverage London travel Vodafone cellphone JooN 2 watch Europe Japan Korea O2E Smart Multi-Charger UK USA KTX Mugunghwa SRT train MacBook Air BuyBeam BL-628 lamp KEPCO solar panel A1533 fingerprint iPhone 5S Touch ID M7 pedometer accelerometer compass gyroscope A1524 barometer iOS 8 iPhone 6 Plus M8 Bolt EV building camera convenience store electric infrared thermal imaging 3D printing corn dog hot-bed hot-end Apple Watch Oband T2 water resistance A1522 Nintendo Wii running swimming Wii Fit Plus barcode remote control iOS iOS 9 watchOS 2 performance belt case GPS Micro-USB pen Yunmai Smart Scale app iOS 10 watchOS 3 box iPhone 7 Plus Series 2 band Apple Store butadon Fukuoka museum restaurant iOS 14 iMac iOS 12 iPad Pro 9.7 iPhone 7 iPhone SE iPhone 11 Pro apple iOS 13 memory MicroSD storage astronomy eclipse Nikon CoolPix P1000 Singapore star Sun constellation Scorpius LTE iOS 15 case

 Apple HomeKit platform goes back to iOS 8.
 It was not very fleshed out at the time, needing more polishing over the years.
 Last notable change to HomeKit was made in 10.2, which enabled device notifications.
 This, along with other improvements in iOS 10, led me to think that HomeKit was finally in a "usable" state.
 Thus I have invested in the HomeKit ecosystem since early April of this year, around when iOS 10.3.1 came out.